Hakeemwiki/DE-Projects/Queries/Readme.md

 # E-Commerce Inventory & Order Management System (SQL Project)

-This is a SQL-based **E-commerce Inventory and Order Management System** that I designed to simulate the core backend operations of an online store.
-The system manages product inventories, handles customer orders, tracks stock changes, and offers basic logic for order automation and discount handling.
+**Problem Statement: Inventory and Order Management System** You are tasked with designing and implementing a database-driven system to manage the inventory and orders for an e-commerce company.
+The system needs to handle product information, customer data, and order processing efficiently while ensuring that stock levels are properly updated when orders are placed.
+Additionally, the company wants to track all inventory changes and streamline processes related to stock replenishment.
+The system should provide insights into customer purchase behaviors, monitor stock levels, and ensure that products are always available for sale.
+Your solution should support day-to-day operations such as placing orders, updating inventory, and summarizing important business metrics like order summaries and customer spending.

 This project can serve as a learning tool, a test simulation, or a strong starting point for a more advanced backend solution.